Armel Tchakounte: Buler Rangers

 Armel Tchakounté initially signed a two-year contract with Hong Kong Premier League side Buler Rangers.
 During his time at the club, the centre midfield player was described as a "Rock" due to his strength and power on the ground and in the air.
 He scored two goals for his side and played an important role in helping the side compete at the top of the league.
 This led to him attracting the attention of other teams such as South China, Kitchee and many more.
-After six months of playing for Buler Rangers, he earned the opportunity to sign for league leaders Kitchee, where he was described as one of the best centre midfielders they'd ever had.
+After six months of playing for Buler Rangers, he earned the opportunity to sign for league leaders Kitchee, where he played as a centre midfielder.

 Carshalton Athletic

 On moving to the UK, Tchakounte was signed by English non-league side Carshalton Athletic at the beginning of January 2006.
 At the time, Athletics were struggling at the bottom of the Conference South league table.

-Tchakounte made his debut with the FA Trophy second round clash with Accrington Stanley and scored a magnificent goal.
+Tchakounte made his debut with the FA Trophy second round clash with Accrington Stanley and scored a goal.
 He then made his full league debut in the away fixture at the fellow relegation strugglers Hayes on 26 March 2006.
 His full playing record at Carshalton was 19 games and 2 substitute appearances.
 He was an unused substitute on 2 occasions, scoring 5 goals.